2018–19 American International Yellow Jackets men's ice hockey season: Season

 AIC received a bye into the conference quarterfinal and welcomed Army for its final home games of the year.
 They got a tough fight from the service academy, but still managed to pull out a win in the series, advancing to a semifinal round for the first time since 1990.
 Despite facing the 8th-seed in the next round, AIC was pushed to the limit and saw the game go into overtime.
 Fortunately, the team's leading scorer, Blake Christensen, found the back of the net first and sent American International to the championship game.
 The match with Niagara was nearly a carbon-copy of the semifinal, with Christensen assisting on the winning goal in overtime.
 American International, with its first Atlantic Hockey championship, received the conference's automatic bid and was set to play the first NCAA tournament game in its 71-year history.

 Entering the tournament, AIC was unsurprisingly ranked as the 16th-and last team in the field.
 They travelled out to North Dakota to face top-seeded St. Cloud State and weren't expect to amount to much.
 The game began slow, with both teams only recording 6 shots in the first period, but AIC found itself with a 1–0 lead.
 The Huskies began attacking the Yellow Jacket goal in the second but Skog stood firm and turned aside all shots.
 Instead, it was American International who scored to double their advantage and as the third began, St. Cloud began to become more frantic.
 The Huskies cut the lead in half with a power play marker around the mid-point of the period, but that was all that Skog and the defense would allow.
 Despite firing nearly three times as many shots, St. Cloud went down to defeat in American International's first NCAA tournament game.

-While AIC couldn't continue their good fortune for another game, the team had already produced the best season in program history and had announced their arrival on the national stage with a tremendous upset victory.
+When AIC ended up losing the next game, the team ended the season with a first appearance in the NCAA tournament and a victory.